Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

 The $s(\mathbf{x})$ in Eq. \eqref{uti} indicates whether the object should be considered during the calculation of the utility function. $s(\mathbf{x}) {=}0$, if the following condition is satisfied: $(\bar{H}_{grid} < 0.5 \lor R_o > 0.5) \land p(\bar{V}_{obj}^{(t)}) > 0.8$.
 If this condition holds for all the objects, or the maximum tries is achieved (10 in this work), the exploration will be finished.

-Based on the utility function, the NBV is continuously selected and leveraged to guide the exploration process, during which the global object map is also incrementally built up, as indicated in Fig. \ref{System_Framework}.
+Based on the utility function, the NBV that maximizes $f$ is continuously selected and leveraged to guide the exploration process, during which the global object map is also incrementally built up, as indicated in Fig. \ref{System_Framework}.